hstrohbusch/Data-Wrangler-2/README.md

 The Book.java class contains the object that will be stored in our hash table.

+Book_data.csv contains moc book data to test importing.
+    -Make sure it is in the same folder as your project folder -DataWrangler will let you know if it is in the wrong place

 The DataWrangler takes information from a .csv file and creates objects with it.

     -Returns 'false' if the file cannot be opened